-These bit selects either the voltage reference of 1.1 V or 2.56 V for the ADC, as shown in Table 15-3.
+These bit selects either the voltage reference of 1.1 V or 2.56 V for the ADC, as shown in Table 15-4.
 If active channels are used, using AVCC or an external AREF higher than (AVCC - 1V) is not recommended, as this will affect ADC accuracy.
-The internal voltage reference options may not be used if an external voltage is being applied to the AREF pin.